EU malcontents voice anger at climate summit

 "This is not a deal but an ideology," he said of the EU's "dangerous" and "improper" climate policies.

-"The [EU] Green Deal could come at huge social, economic, political and geopolitical costs.
+"The [EU] Green Deal could come at huge social, economic, political, and geopolitical costs.
 Costs which could create enormous tensions in society and between allies, open doors to radicals," he added.

 "Instead of negotiating long-term [gas] contracts with Russia, European politicians are busy blocking the transit capacity of the Nord Stream 2 and Opal pipelines citing worries that the EU will become dependent on Russia," Babiš also said.